Recovering individual-level spatial inference from aggregated binary data: Application

-We fit the proposed transformed models as outlined in Section \ref{model.implementation} using R. We used the \texttt{glm} function in R to fit the specified logistic regression models (R Core Team, 2020).
-Numerically optimizing the likelihood functions for the proposed models each required approximately one hour on a standard desktop.
-We compare MLEs and Wald-type 95\% CIs among our proposed transformed models and we provide the MLEs and Wald-type 95$\%$ CIs for the three logistic regression models fit to areal-level data as a reference.
-We provide detailed R code capable of reproducing the disease risk factor analysis in the \texttt{wns.R} file in the supporting information.
+We fit the regression models that enable individual-level spatial inference from aggregated binary data as outlined in Section \ref{model.implementation} using the program R. We used the \texttt{glm} function in the program R to fit the specified logistic regression models (R Core Team, 2020).
+Numerically optimizing the likelihood functions for the proposed regression models each required approximately one and a half hours on a standard desktop computer.
+We compare MLEs and Wald-type 95\% CIs among the proposed regression models and we provide the MLEs and Wald-type 95$\%$ CIs for the three logistic regression models fit to Type E data as a reference.
+We provide annotated R code capable of reproducing the disease risk factor analysis in the \texttt{wns.R} file in the supporting information and in Ballmann et al. (2021).